Skip to main content

 Frequently Asked Questions

 • This internship program is designed for students pursuing a career in medicine as a practicing physician or a physician researcher.
-It is intended for students preparing to apply for medical school--not for those who have already applied or received admission.
+It is intended for students who have not yet applied to medical school--not for those who have already applied or received admission.
+Applicants must have completed a general college chemistry series (Chem 105, 106, 107 or equivalent) in order to be considered).

 • BYU alumni and friends of the University actively recruit faculty from various medical schools and research hospitals to participate in the program.
 Faculty physician mentors indicate their interest in and then join the program.
 Interested students submit their application between November 15th and December 15th.
 In January and early February, faculty mentors review applications and select those students with whom they want to work.
 Students generally are interviewed by one or more interested faculty members.
 Once an intern is selected by a faculty member, we work with the Simmons Cancer Center, the College of Life Sciences, BYU Student Life, and other organizations to determine funding for each year.
 We are working diligently to fund each student selected although this is not always possible.